 Sort Merge Bucket

-Sort Merge Bucket is a technique for writing data to file system in deterministic file locations, sorted according to some pre-determined key, so that it can later be read in as key groups with no shuffle required.
+Sort Merge Bucket (SMB) is a technique for writing data to file system in deterministic file locations, sorted according to some pre-determined key, so that it can later be read in as key groups with no shuffle required.
 Since each element is assigned a file destination (bucket) based on a hash of its join key, we can use the same technique to cogroup multiple Sources as long as they’re written using the same key and hashing scheme.

 For example, given these input records, and SMB write will first extract the key, assign the record to a bucket, sort values within the bucket, and write these values to a corresponding file.